 - Do not allow the battery cables to touch opposing terminals.
-When connecting battery cables attach the positive (+) cable to positive (+) battery terminal first, followed by negative (-) cable to negative (-) battery terminal. - Never start the engine when the cables are loose or poorly connected to the battery terminals. - Never disconnect battery while engine is running. - Never use a quick battery charger to start the engine. - Do not charge battery with key switch "on." - Always disconnect negative (-) battery cable lead before charging battery, and also unplug harness from ECU before performing any welding on equipment.
+When connecting battery cables attach the positive (+) cable to positive (+) battery terminal first, followed by negative (-) cable to negative (-) battery terminal. - Never start the engine when the cables are loose or poorly connected to the battery terminals. - Never disconnect battery while engine is running. - Never use a quick battery charger to start the engine. - Never "jump start" the engine using another source.
+Electricity fluctuations can damage the ECU (Electronic Control Unit). - Do not charge battery with key switch "on." - Always disconnect negative (-) battery cable lead before charging battery, and also unplug harness from ECU before performing any welding on equipment.